-Does your company want to become a provider for Norid?
+Does your company want to become a registrar for Norid?
 Read more about what the requirements are, what this responsibility entails and how to apply.

-As a provider, you are the intermediary between Norid and domain holders.
-Holders cannot order a domain name directly with us, and providers therefore play a very important role in the Norwegian domain name scheme.
-Your role as provider is to contribute to smooth and effective operation of the domain name system in accordance with relevant regulations and to ensure that domain holders get the help they need quickly and efficiently.
+As a registrar, you are the intermediary between Norid and domain holders.
+Holders cannot order a domain name directly with us, and registrars therefore play a very important role in the Norwegian domain name scheme.
+Your role as registrar is to contribute to smooth and effective operation of the domain name system in accordance with relevant regulations and to ensure that domain holders get the help they need quickly and efficiently.

-- Providers are independent data controllers under the GDPR, and you must satisfy relevant requirements in this regard.
+- Registrars are independent data controllers under the GDPR, and you must satisfy relevant requirements in this regard.

 How to apply

 You apply by sending an email to email@example.com.
-We will then send you the agreement documents.
-The documents will be sent via regular mail, so you must provide a mailing address.
-We will process your application as soon as you return the signed agreement.
+We will then send you and email with a link to the agreement documents, which are signed digitally in an online service.
+We will process your application as soon as you have signed the agreement.

 How to get started

-At start-up, there is an administrative fee of NOK 6,250 incl.
-VAT.
-In addition, you must deposit a certain amount, intended to cover your estimated volume of new registrations, renewals and transfers.
-(You will be billed NOK 75 incl.
-VAT for each such transaction.)
-You must also pass a test where you perform the most common tasks in our registration system, which all of our providers are required to use.
+At start-up, there is an administrative fee of NOK 5 000 plus VAT.
+You must also pass a test where you perform the most common tasks in our registration system, which all of our registrars are required to use.

 Communication with Norid

-The email list firstname.lastname@example.org is a primary channel for regular information from Norid to providers.
-All providers must be signed up with at least one email address to receive emails from this list.
+The email list firstname.lastname@example.org is a primary channel for regular information from Norid to registrars.
+All registrars must be signed up with at least one email address to receive emails from this list.

 Important information concerning changes to the registration system, amendments to relevant regulation, new procedures, etc. will be sent out using this list.
 The messages are also posted on the technical web and archived.

-Providers can add or remove members to the list at their discretion.
-You must have at least one email address subscribed, but we recommend that you add all employees whose responsibilities are related to domain services (technical support, accounting, legal, etc.).
-Manage your settings on the provider web.
+As a registrar you can add and remove members, but your primary contact is always subscribed to the email list.
+We recommend that you add all employees whose responsibilities are related to domain services (technical support, accounting, legal, etc.).
+You can manage list members on the registrar web.

 Domain names are often critical services for your customers.
 Taking on this responsibility is a serious commitment, and you need to make sure you have the right technical and administrative qualifications.

-We work with approx. 350 different domain providers, and they all have different motivations for wanting to take on this service.
+We work with approx. 270 different domain registrars, and they all have different motivations for wanting to take on this service.
 Some engage in large-scale registrar activity and believe they can make a good profit.
 Others want to expand the services they offer to their customers to include domain names in addition to other services.
-Some providers offer domain services to all kinds of customers, whereas others only have in-house customers.
+Some registrars offer domain services to all kinds of customers, whereas others only have in-house customers.

 We recommend that you take stock of what your primary motivations are.
 You have to meet relevant requirements, and we follow up with training and guidance.
-At the same time, we also keep an eye on providers who are not doing their part.
-Domain name holders are completely at the mercy of their providers, and we cannot accept providers who do not do their job properly, and cause problems for their customers as a result.
+At the same time, we also keep an eye on registrars who are not doing their part.
+Domain name holders are completely at the mercy of their registrars, and we cannot accept registrars who do not do their job properly, and cause problems for their customers as a result.

 What other options are there?

-If you don’t want to take on full responsibility as a provider, you may want to consider partnering with an existing provider who already has all the formal requirements in place.
+If you don’t want to take on full responsibility as a registrar, you may want to consider partnering with an existing registrar who already has all the formal requirements in place.
 There are many different business models in this field, and we don’t have any preferences one way or the other.
-Our primary concern is that you have a clear and well-structured contractual relationship with both your customer and the provider you choose to work with.
+Our primary concern is that you have a clear and well-structured contractual relationship with both your customer and the registrar you choose to work with.